top of page

 • Knees on the ground for support.

-• Use a wall or sturdy table—stand at an angle and push away from the surface.
+• Stand and push against a wall or sturdy table - stand at an angle and push away from the surface.
+Repeate seveal times.

 Why it works: